 Parents and Caregivers Learn:

-Child care is available for most parent groups; be sure to check with your facilitator.
-ACT-relevant activities may be available by child care professionals, so the entire family gets the ACT experience and learns lessons together.
+- Child care is available for most parent groups; be sure to check with your facilitator.
+ACT-relevant activities may be available by child care professionals.